kyaiooiayk/MLOps-Machine-Learning-Operations/README.md

 - GCP (Google Cloud Platform)

 ### Edge computing
-- Edge computing referres to computation done on edge devices, meaning consumer devices.
+- Edge computing referes to computation done on edge devices, meaning consumer devices.
 Edge computing is a distributed computing paradigm that brings computation and data storage closer to the sources of data.

 ### Relational Database
 RDB (relational database) is a database that stores data into tables with rows and columns.